 Trials and Triumphs: How Clinical Trials Can Offer New Hope to Cancer Patients

 Clinical trials play a very important role in improving the survival and quality of life of patients with many types of cancer.
 By participating in a research study or cancer clinical trial, individuals touched by cancer have an opportunity to help in the fight against cancer by making progress towards new and better treatments.
-The University of Maryland Greenebaum Cancer Center (UMGCC) currently is conducting over 125 active clinical trials.
-Here is one UMGCC patient’s story, as shared at the annual Leukemia and Lymphoma Society meeting.
+The University of Maryland Greenebaum Comprehensive Cancer Center (UMGCCC) currently is conducting over 150 active clinical trials.
+Here is one UMGCCC patient’s story, as shared at the annual Leukemia and Lymphoma Society meeting.

-Susan J. Marcheski, UMGCC Bone Marrow Transplant Patient
+Susan J. Marcheski, UMGCCC Bone Marrow Transplant Patient

 It seems like only yesterday that I was diagnosed with CML (chronic myelogenous